HeBing/fcat/README.md

-# fcar
+# fcat

 #### Introduction
-`fcar` is short for *flexible classification and regression toolbox in genomics*.
+`fcat` is short for *flexible classification toolbox fo high throughput sequencing data*.

-Simply put, `fcar` take bam files and a list genomic regions of interest as input, train models with signals in the bam files around those given regions, and predict biological activities of interest genomewide.
+Simply put, `fcat` take bam files and a list genomic regions of interest as input, train models with signals in the bam files around those given regions, and predict biological activities of interest genomewide.

 Currently the models include: logistic regression with L1 penalty (Lasso regression), logistic regression with L2 penalty (Ridge regression), and random forest.
 Model averaging utility is also provided that averages predicted results from different models.

-If you have any questions on installation and usage of `fcar`, feel free to contact me at bhe3@jhu.edu.
+If you have any questions on installation and usage of `fcat`, feel free to contact me at bhe3@jhu.edu.

 #### How to install

-* Step 1: download source code and unzip
+* Step 1: Download the whole directory
+* Step 2: Type 'make'

+#### Quick Start

-* Step 2: change working directory to source code folder and type `make`
+* Change working directory to `src/`

-Common issues:
-* We included the necessary parts of `boost` and `blas` libraries in `fcar`.
-If your system has `boost` and `blas` installed, you can also change the linker and include path in Makefiles to guide gcc to use your `boost` and `blas` libraries.
+* Run `python modelAveragingWrapper.py`

+#### Other requirements:
+* `fcat` require python is installed (2.6.6 or higher) on the machine
+* `fcat` depends on `boost` (1.55.0 or higher)
-* Currently, `fcar` only supports linux/unix.
+* Currently, `fcat` only supports linux/unix.

 #### How to use
-After installation, four exectuable program will appear in the folder: `countCoverage`, `extractFeature`, `trainModel`, `predictModel`.
+After installation, four exectuable programs will appear in `\src`: `countCoverage`, `extractFeature`, `trainModel`, `predictModel`.
 In command line, type the program with no arguments to see options:

 * `countCoverage` count read coverage based on bam files.
 It takes in a file containing a list of bam file names (with full path) and a parameter setting file that sets the resolution and single-end/paired-end of the bam files.